Skip to content

 </style>

-Ensure the uploaded image has a 1x1 ratio.
+Ensure the uploaded image has a 1:1 ratio.

 Changing Colors

-You can change all your website colors from the admin settings.
+You can change all site colors from your Ghost admin.

-Go to your website admin Settings > Design > Site design > Site-wide to show color settings.
+Go to your Ghost admin Settings > Design > Site design > Site-wide to edit color settings.

 Beirut Ghost CMS Theme Colors Settings